apalkk/QuickBash/README.md

 * Then a bunch of options will show up in this format : ```net > show all network settings```
 * This means that if you type in "```net```" you will be shown all the network settings
 * The last command shown is "```setup```".
 Type that in and then you will another list of commands.
+* Two commands are shown : load and acs.
+Find what exactly these commands do below.

 ## Command Documentation
 * Load -> It downloads several cli programs essential to all kinds of devs like: